 In order to understand your costs associated with this refinancing, a good-faith estimate of the exact closing costs is a good analysis to request of your potential lenders.
 This good faith estimate is required by law to protect you from paying additional or higher costs than quoted on the estimate.
 When signing for the new loan, checking this estimate against the actual costs will avoid additional unforeseen loan costs.

-If you purchased your home with less than the twenty percent down payment, you may have been required to purchase Private Mortgage Insurance referred to as PMI.
+If you purchased your home with less than the twenty percent down payment, you may have been required to purchase Private Mortgage Insurance (PMI).
 PMI is insurance protection for your lender in case of loan default.
 If you have acquired equity in your home that meets or exceeds the twenty percent of the value, PMI will not be required when refinancing your home loan, resulting in tremendous savings.
 Some borrowers get around PMI requirements by using a piggyback second mortgage.

 The best source for a refinanced loan may be your current lender.
 Your lender has all your financial records and information already on file and may be able to provide you with several loan options.
 Your current lender may be willing to offer additional incentives to keep your mortgage with their financial institution.
 Working with your current lender may result in a faster smoother loan process with terms and conditions pleasing to your monthly budget.